13 Employee Engagement Trends for 2023

 One more thing you should take care of is recruitment.
 It is quite difficult to make great brand ambassadors out of misfit hires.

 To have a successful employee branding campaign make sure you map out your goals and communicate with your employees.
 And no rushing, please!
-You should announce one fine morning that from 1 pm your organisation will start the employee branding campaign!
+You should announce one fine morning that from 1 pm, your organization will start the employee branding campaign!

 Employees today seek career progression in their profession more than anything.
-They want to be in a job that helps them grow as an individual, personally as well as professionally.
-They want to progressively shape their careers with every job-role they play.
-Facilitating career growth in the job will become one of the top-seeking employee engagement trends in 2020.
+They want to be in a job that helps them grow as an individual, personally and professionally.
+They want to shape their careers with every job role they play progressively.

 47% of higher educated workers said a limited career path could get them to leave for a better opportunity (Randstad)

 The Gen Xers and Gen Zers in the workforce would never consider a place where growth is stagnant.
 To retain them, organizations must foster an environment where they can learn, grow and advance.
 Companies should invest more in learning and development programs and proper mentoring programs.